Onkyo vs Sony – two giants of electronics

 4.5 out of 5 (4.5) Onkyo

-When it comes to the aspect of price, both the Onkyo and Sony AV receivers offer a range of options that cater to various budgets.
-Onkyo AV receivers, such as the TX-NR696, are often priced competitively, offering advanced features like Dolby Atmos and DTS:X support, 4K HDR pass-through, and integrated streaming services at a mid-range price point.
-Onkyo's reputation for delivering high-quality sound and impressive power output at a reasonable cost makes it a popular choice among audiophiles on a budget.
-Sony, on the other hand, often positions its AV receivers like the STR-DN1080 at a slightly higher price point.
-The higher cost is justified by Sony's proprietary technology such as the Digital Cinema Auto Calibration (DCAC) for optimal sound, and their high-resolution audio support.
-Sony AV receivers also support the latest audio formats and come with built-in Chromecast and Spotify Connect.
-However, compared to other brands in the same price range, Sony offers fewer HDMI inputs, which could be a drawback for some users.
-In terms of price, both brands offer value for money, but the choice between Onkyo and Sony would depend on the specific features and technologies a user prioritizes.
+When it comes to pricing, both Onkyo and Sony AV receivers offer a range of options to suit various budgetary needs.
+Onkyo AV receivers, like the TX-NR696, often provide competitive pricing, delivering advanced features such as Dolby Atmos and DTS:X support, seamless 4K HDR pass-through, and integrated streaming services, all within a mid-range price range.
+Onkyo's reputation for delivering premium sound quality and robust power output at an affordable price makes it a popular choice among budget-conscious audiophiles.
+In contrast, Sony tends to position its AV receivers, such as the STR-DN1080, at a slightly higher price point.
+This higher price is justified by Sony's inclusion of proprietary technologies like the Digital Cinema Auto Calibration (DCAC) system for optimized sound reproduction and support for high-resolution audio formats.
+Sony AV receivers also offer compatibility with the latest audio standards and come with built-in Chromecast and Spotify Connect functionalities.
+However, compared to competitors in the same price range, Sony may offer fewer HDMI inputs, which could be a limitation for some users.
+Ultimately, the choice between Onkyo and Sony depends on the specific features and technologies that each user prioritizes.

 Quality/Durability